-Girl, 3, Missing From Her Bed — Father Not Convinced Daughter Abducted As Mother Suggests
+Girl, 3, Missing From Her Bed, Father Not Convinced Daughter Abducted As Mother Suggests

-Police in Jacksonville, North Carolina, have issued an Amber Alert for the 3-year-old little girl who went missing sometime overnight Sunday into Monday while her mother and her boyfriend thought she was sleeping.
-The search is on for little Mariah Kay Woods in the area surrounding her home, as well as a nation-wide Amber Alert that was issued for the child.
+Police in Jacksonville, North Carolina, have issued an Amber alert for the 3-year-old little girl who went missing sometime overnight Sunday into Monday while her mother and her boyfriend thought she was sleeping.
+The search is on for little Mariah Kay Woods in the area surrounding her home, and a nation-wide Amber alert that was issued for the child.

 A tearful Kristy Woods made a plea for the return of her daughter via the news reporters who have gathered in front of their home for a press conference.
 It was 11 p.m.
 Sunday evening when Kristy last checked in on her daughter and she was sleeping, according to Syarcuse.com.

-Around midnight, the mother’s boyfriend said he checked on Mariah and at that point in time she was awake.
-He told her to go back asleep and then he went to bed.
+Around midnight, the mother’s boyfriend said he checked on Mariah, and at that point in time, she was awake.
+He told her to go back asleep, and then he went to bed.
 The authorities were alerted at about 6 a.m. on Monday morning after the mom didn’t find her in bed when she got up that morning.

 The FBI is assisting local authorities in the search for the girl.
 The local sheriff’s office, as well as the child’s mother, believes Mariah was the victim of an abduction, but Mariah’s biological father does not believe that is the case.
-Alex Woods hasn’t seen his daughter since last year, but he found out that his daughter had gone missing via the Amber Alert which has gone out to local homes and businesses.
+Alex Woods hasn’t seen his daughter since last year, but he found out that his daughter had gone missing via the Amber alert, which has gone out to local homes and businesses.

 #BreakingNews: The FBI releases missing person poster for 3-year-old Mariah Woods.
 The latest in the search: https://t.co/Sx76JCYoXa pic.twitter.com/B8rC6qLony